Sorry, you need to enable JavaScript to visit this website.

 Since we last updated you from New Zealand we’ve been travelling in Australia, Thailand, Cambodia, and Vietnam, by road, sea and rail.
 We’ve spent a lot of time on trains in particular, trying out everything from the luxurious Eastern and Oriental Orient Express in Thailand to the charmingly old fashioned Victoria train in Northern Vietnam.

-We think trains are a great way to see the world – to see why check out this infographic on the World’s Best Train Journeys – and there are many other reasons we’re big fans of trains: no gridlock to contend with, no need to worry about bad roads and bad driving, leg-room is rarely an issue, nor is seasickness.
+We think trains are a great way to see the world – to see why check out this article on the World’s Best Train Journeys – and there are many other reasons we’re big fans of trains: no gridlock to contend with, no need to worry about bad roads and bad driving, leg-room is rarely an issue, nor is seasickness.
 You board, find your cabin or seats, settle in, and sit back to enjoy the scenery rolling by.
 When you tire of picturesque vistas, you can poke your head in a book or take snoozes.
 Meals, afternoon tea and drinks, and, on some trains, whistle-stop tours, also pleasantly punctuate the journey.

 Three of our most favourite train trips are actually on home soil, and they’re Australia’s greatest journeys in our opinion, aboard some of the world’s finest trains: The Ghan, The Indian Pacific and The Southern Spirit.
 Travellers are always asking us advice on which trip they should take, and if they only have the time or budget for one, what should it be, so we thought we’d offer a comparison for you based on our experiences.